Information Extraction in Low-Resource Scenarios: Survey and Perspective: Taxonomy of Technical Solutions

-\cite{EMNLP2018_MTL-EE} have proposed a method to transfer the knowledge learned on WSD to ED (a subtask of EE) by matching the neural representations learned for the two tasks, as ED and WSD are two similar tasks in which they both involve identifying the classes (\ie, event types or word senses) of some word in a given sentence.
-Thus, it is possible to extract knowledge hidden in the data for WSD, and utilize it to improve the performance on ED.
+\cite{ACL2021_MTL-NER,AAAI2019_MTL-NER,AAAI2021_MTL-NER} proposed to jointly model NER and Named Entity Normalization (NEN), as these two tasks can benefit each other with enhanced entity mention features. \cite{EMNLP2018_MTL-EE,SIGIR2021_MTL-EE} proposed to transfer the knowledge learned on Word Sense Disambiguation (WSD) to ED (a subtask of EE), considering ED and WSD are two similar tasks in which they both involve identifying the classes (\ie, event types or word senses) of some words in a given sentence.